Accelerating your world-class solution

 Frequently Asked Questions

-As well as giving you $50,000 at the start of the program we'll also fund you for an international trip, likely to the US.
+As well as giving you $50,000 at the start of the program we'll also fund you for an international trip to the US.
 One founder from each successful team will join us overseas for 7-10 days as part of a structured events program.
 If your co-founder wants to come as well we would love that, but your startup would need to cover that cost (around $5k).
 Please note that due to the ongoing issues with covid-19, the international trip is unlikely to be a feature of cohort 5.
 If we are unable to fly internationally, we will make every effort to connect you to the key people virtually.

 The funding is given as part of a capped SAFE note.
 You can read more about SAFE notes here.
 A SAFE note is generally considered to be lightweight and founder friendly.